xavier268/myprolog/README.md

 All Numbers are handled exactly, internally represented as int64 based rationnals.
 Rational numbers can also be entered directly, as in : lt(X,3/2).
 Although overflow could happen, precision is garanteed, ie 1/3 + 1/3 will always exactly equals 2/3.

-Interval artithmethic is performed exactly, taking into account if number is integer or not.

 # Predefined predicates